ChrisP223/MPU-Gyroscope/README.md

 3. Run `pythonterminal.py` in the terminal.
 4. Press `Ctrl+C` to stop recording.
 Data (5 columns) saves to `movement.txt`.
 (To record data just move the breadboard)
 5. Run `visualiser.py` to replay the 3D visualization and view raw vs. filtered plots.
+**Note that I already have a prefiled movement.txt so you can test the visualizer right away!**

 ## CSV Data Format
 Each row in `movement.txt` contains 5 columns: